Acupuncture for anxiety

 Conventional treatment to relieve anxiety symptoms is anti-depressants.
 People can take this medication for several years.

 A lot of people take prescription drugs to reduce their anxiety.
 However, they can have side effects.
-Alternative treatments include traditional acupuncture, an alternative medicine, which is very effective at reducing stress and treating anxiety even when it's severe anxiety.
-It helps to calm the mind and aid sleep.
-A treatment plan can be arranged by me who will use thin needles on specific acupuncture points for anxiety during the treatment to reduce various types of anxiety disorders.
+Alternative treatments include acupuncture, an alternative medicine, which is very effective at reducing stress and treating anxiety even when it's severe anxiety.
+Acupuncture helps to calm the mind and reduce anxiety.
+Specific acupuncture points are stimulated for anxiety relief.
 Scientific evidence shows that acupuncture works on the sympathetic nervous system thereby reducing anxiety.

 Other activities such as mindfulness or meditation can be used to help the effects of acupuncture treatment and reduce the size of the mind and anxiety.
 Also, not watching the news helps to reduce stress and anxiety as most news is bad news.